sourcebots/labs/electronics/sections/infrared.md

 Now that you have a maximum and minimum, you can experiment to find what resistor value gives you the best high and low level outputs.
 Higher resistor values will make the detector more sensitive.

-### Reflection sensor

-The tokens this year are covered in reflective foil.
-This gives you lots of options for using your IR LEDs in creative ways.
-You could point the IR LED and the phototransistor at a token and see if the light is reflected.
-If it is, your robot must be approaching the token at right angles, otherwise the reflected light would miss the detector.
-You could even work out which direction to turn based on the reflection if you had a few phototransistors on your robot.

 ### Task - Make an infrared tripwire sensor for your robot

  Try assembling the circuit that has been described.
 All the parts you need are available in the lab.
 If you need help, remember that you can always ask a mentor.
 Start on breadboard and test the circuit using a multimeter.
 Try different resistors to change the sensitivity.
 Once you are happy with the values, solder the circuits onto stripboard.
- Afterward, see if you can turn your tripwire sensor into a reflection-style sensor.
 Discuss with your team how you might use theses sensors on your robot.

  \begin{center} \includegraphics[height=9cm] {img/Phototransistor-breadboard.png} \end{center}